ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | NoCurbRamp  | 9.46              | 12.78             | 10.20         | 0.69         | 0.20            |
 | SurfaceProb | 10.92             | 13.77             | 8.41          | 0.27         | 0.73            |

-Now we want to check if label types have a statistically significant difference in visual search time.
-We also want to see if this ordering is statistically significant.
-We would normally do an ANOVA followed by Tukey's HSD post-hoc analysis to see if ordering is significant.
-Since each user's labeling time is recorded *for each label type*, our next idea would be to run a Repeated Measures ANOVA.

-However, rANOVA would require us to throw out data for any user who did not place a label of each label type.
-We have 130 users with labeling time values for curb ramps, but only 119 users have data for surface problems.
-This would mean throwing away a large amount of data, giving us less power and possibly biasing the results.
-Thus, we turn to our next option: linear mixed-effect models.

-Another reason for using a linear mixed-effect model is because we want to take into account the differences between users, the differences between routes, and the fact that the user factor is nested in the route factor (each user appears in only one route).

-For some background on linear mixed-effect models, the reference I found most helpful was this one: <https://stats.idre.ucla.edu/other/mult-pkg/introduction-to-linear-mixed-models/>.

-*The Model*: To determine the association between visual search time and label type, we use a linear mixed-effects model where our outcome variable is visual search time, we have label type as a fixed effect, and we have user id nested in route id as random effects.
-We model the random effects as intercepts, meaning that we assume different baseline visual search times for each user and route, but expect the differences in visual search times between label types to be similar across users/routes.
+We created a linear mixed effects models to determine the relationship between label type and visual search time.
+We had label type as the fixed effect and user id nested in route id as random effects.
+We modeled the log of the visual search time as linear and used a logistic link function.
+You can check out some notes on mixed effects models at the end of this document: [here](#rationale-and-description-of-mixed-effect-models).

-*The Assumptions*: Our two assumptions are that the residuals of the fit are normally distributed (normality) and have constant variance across the range of fitted values (heteroscedasticity).
-To check for normality, we first use the Shapiro-Wilk test.
-In this test, the null hypothesis is that the residuals are normally distributed; if we *fail* to reject the null, then we meet our assumption that the residuals are normally distributed.
-This test has a high type 1 error rate (often says that data are *not* normally distributed when they really *are*), but it is good to check the test because it is a quick and easy way to say the data are normal if the test succeeds.
-If we fail the test, we check a histogram of the residuals to see if they are normally distributed.
-For heteroscedasticity, we make a scatter plot with the standardized residuals on the y-axis, and fitted visual search times on the x-axis.
-If the variance in the residuals (y-axis) is constant across the fitted values (x-axis), this constitutes "constant variance", and so we would meet the heteroscedasticity assumption.
+Quick aside to discuss why we are using log-transformed visual search time: Our two assumptions are normality and heteroscedasticity of the residuals of the fit.
 Using the Shapiro-Wilk test, we reject the null (p &lt; 0.001), meaning we have not proven that the residuals are normally distributed.
 The histogram on the left of the residuals looks relatively normal, but there are some outliers, and it has a long-ish right tail.
 More importantly, we really do not seem to meet the heteroscedasticity assumption, given how the variance seems much larger for longer labeling times in the qq plot on the right.

 ![](stats_for_paper_files/figure-markdown_github/turk.visual.search.time.lme.assumption.2-1.png)![](stats_for_paper_files/figure-markdown_github/turk.visual.search.time.lme.assumption.2-2.png)

-To try and deal with not meeting the normality or heteroscedasticity assumptions, we perform a log transform on our outcome variable (labeling time).
+To try and deal with not meeting the normality or heteroscedasticity assumptions, we perform a log transform on our outcome variable (visual search time).
 After the transformation, we still fail the Shapiro-Wilk test (p &lt; 0.001), but the histogram on the left looks clearly normal, and the residuals on the right seem to have nearly constant variance.
 Thus, we meet the assumptions necessary to use this model after the transformation.

 ![](stats_for_paper_files/figure-markdown_github/turk.visual.search.time.lme.test.1-1.png)![](stats_for_paper_files/figure-markdown_github/turk.visual.search.time.lme.test.1-2.png)